jentery/derbyshire/index.md

 Your browser does not support the audio element.
 </audio>

 "Science and Health," from 1964, recorded on a 5" reel, 1/4" tape.
-01:05 minutes

-Audio and provenance care of [Martin Guy](https://wikidelia.net/wiki/Science_and_Health):
+01:05 minutes.
+Audio and provenance care of [Martin Guy](https://wikidelia.net/wiki/Science_and_Health).

-> "In 1964, Delia [Derbyshire] created a 57-second signature tune for a BBC radio series[,] 'For Schools - Health and Science', which she named ['Science and Health'](https://wikidelia.net/wiki/TRW#6152), 'a succession of tumbling chords, descending with an elegance beyond almost anyone else' (see Robin Carmody's ["Wee Have Also Sound-Houses"](https://wikidelia.net/wiki/Wee_have_also_sound-houses_(article))).
+> Guy: "In 1964, Delia [Derbyshire] created a 57-second signature tune for a BBC radio series[,] 'For Schools - Health and Science', which she named ['Science and Health'](https://wikidelia.net/wiki/TRW#6152), 'a succession of tumbling chords, descending with an elegance beyond almost anyone else' (see Robin Carmody's ["Wee Have Also Sound-Houses"](https://wikidelia.net/wiki/Wee_have_also_sound-houses_(article))).
 "The programme was actually called 'For Schools - Health and Science', not 'Science and Health'.
 The [*Radio Times* listing](https://genome.ch.bbc.co.uk/0b6cbbb9c6bb422ab0bf8ce745a85dcc) initially only credits the programme as 'compiled by Michael Smee.'
-Later in the series, the *Radio Times* provided [a fuller credit](https://genome.ch.bbc.co.uk/61bf87094117409587e663c4528b4388)[:] 'Reproduction 4: Bringing up children by Michael Smee Series produced and edited by Elizabeth Kilham Roberts.'"
+Later in the series, the *Radio Times* provided [a fuller credit](https://genome.ch.bbc.co.uk/61bf87094117409587e663c4528b4388)[:] 'Reproduction 4: Bringing up children by Michael Smee[.]
+Series produced and edited by Elizabeth Kilham Roberts.'"

-The piece was never broadcasted.
-Either Smee or Kilham Roberts ultimately rejected the tune for use in their sex education programme, reportedly deeming it too "lascivious."
-Derbyshire decided to resplice parts of the piece for "Ziwzih Ziwzih OO-OO-OO."
+The tune was never broadcasted.
+Either Smee or Kilham Roberts ultimately rejected it for use in their sex education programme, reportedly deeming it too "lascivious."
+Derbyshire decided to resplice parts of it for "Ziwzih Ziwzih OO-OO-OO."

 ## "Ziwzih Ziwzih OO-OO-OO"